xcart/xcart-docs/_pages/kb_en/modules/social_login/setting_up_facebook_login_for_your_store.md

 We recommend opening your X-Cart Admin interface in a separate browser tab or window so you can copy and paste the App ID and App Secret values from Facebook to X-Cart.

-To configure the module:
+To configure the addon:

-1. In the Installed Modules section of your X-Cart store’s Admin area, locate the entry for the **Social Login** module and click the **Settings** link below it:
+1. In the Installed Addons section of your X-Cart store’s Admin area, locate the entry for the **Social Login** addon and click the **Settings** link below it:
     ![addons.png]({{site.baseurl}}/attachments/ref_vpEKPoyM/addons.png)

-    This opens the "Social Login" module settings page:
+    This opens the "Social Login" addon settings page:
     ![social_login_settings.png]({{site.baseurl}}/attachments/ref_vpEKPoyM/social_login_settings.png)

-2. On the "Social Login" module settings page, complete the **Facebook App ID/API Key** and **Facebook App Secret** fields with the Facebook App ID and App Secret values you obtained on Facebook.
+2. On the "Social Login" addon settings page, complete the **Facebook App ID/API Key** and **Facebook App Secret** fields with the Facebook App ID and App Secret values you obtained on Facebook.

-	The "Social Login" module can also requests user location information, which requires additional approval from Facebook.
+	The "Social Login" addon can also requests user location information, which requires additional approval from Facebook.
 This allows X-Cart to fill the address automatically upon user login (in case user has specified his location on the Facebook).
 You can disable this feature by using the **Request user location** checkbox.

 3. After you've configured the Facebook section, click the **Submit** button near the bottom of the page to save the changes.